Toyota Hilux pickup review

 - Pretty decent to drive

 - Size makes manoeuvring tricky

-Performance is reasonable, getting the Hilux from 0-62mph in 13.2 or 12.7 seconds with the manual or automatic gearbox but some rivals, including the Navara and Amarok, are faster.
 That’s only half the story, however, as the Hilux is one of the best pickups to drive, with accurate steering and comfortable suspension, even if there’s quite a bit of body lean in corners.
-We’d suggest sticking with the manual gearbox, as we found the automatic chose the wrong gear too frequently.
+Whichever engine you pick, we’d suggest sticking with the manual gearbox, as we found the automatic chose the wrong gear too frequently.

 Inside the Double Cab, there’s plenty of room for two adults in the front and back seats and interior quality is impressive for a pickup.
 Toyota has done a good job of making the dashboard attractive while keeping it tough and robust, so it’s not that far away from Toyota’s road cars.

-Trim levels are Active, Icon, Invincible and Invincible X and we’d say Icon is the best starting point for most customers, because it gets alloy wheels, a touchscreen infotainment system, reversing camera, cruise control and the Double Cab body as standard.
-Active is utilitarian and aimed squarely at tradespeople and fleet customers, but the top two Invincible trims up the ante with larger wheels, LED headlights, chrome trim and the Toyota Safety Sense suite of driving assistance safety features.
+Trim levels are Active, Icon, Invincible and Invincible X and we’d say Icon is the best starting point for most customers because it gets 17-inch alloy wheels, an eight-inch touchscreen infotainment system, Apple CarPlay and Android Auto, a reversing camera, cruise control and the Double Cab body as standard.
+Active is utilitarian and aimed squarely at tradespeople and fleet customers, but the top two Invincible trims up the ante with 18-inch alloy wheels, LED headlights, chrome or black trim and a premium stereo system.